Introduction

 2. By using - java.util.Random

-For generating random numbers within a range using java.util.Random
+For generating random numbers within a range using java.util.Random, see the example below:

 public class Randomizer {